 - iPad Mockups

-You can easily create mockups for website designs, and even smartphone applications.
+You can easily create mockups for website designs and even smartphone applications.
 The free plan will allow you to export the final project only in .PNG format, but I think it’s enough for those freelancers who’re not working with major clients, and mostly need something to expand their ideas upon.
-Great set of tools, and functions come integrated in this free wireframing platform, and it’s easy to upgrade whenever you’re ready.
+Great set of tools and functions come integrated with this free wireframing platform, and it’s easy to upgrade whenever you’re ready.

 I have mentioned Gliffy in a recent post of mine – tools to publish better content – and it goes to show the variety that his platform is able to offer.
 You can see an example of Gliffy’s wireframe on this page, the free plan allows 2MB storage and 5 diagrams.
 More than enough to do some testing, and small scale projects.

-This is a cloud based mockup and prototyping tool that comes integrated with a lot of modern features, it also allows to build for mobile devices, and has a great community behind the project.
+Invision App is a cloud-based mockup and prototyping tool that comes integrated with a lot of modern features, it also allows to build for mobile devices, and has a great community behind the project.
 Each project can be monitored in real-time, and the free plan allows you to keep one project active for as long as you like.

 It is difficult to put a price on great tools, and even though Mockup Builder is going to cost you a little bit of money, I think it is a fair investment in exchange for the features that you’re getting, not to mention the quality of wireframes that you’re going to be building.
 To this day, there have been more than four millions mockups built using this tool.
 The feature that stands out is the UI library, a directory of all your UI elements.

 Naview is an online service that allows you to design and build navigation prototypes and test navigation usability with your users.
 You can create an amazing state of the art navigations using this prototyping tool.
 I suppose the feature that everyone is going to enjoy the most is the ability to make the menu as deep as technically possible, saving quite a lot of time for drawing sketches and mind maps.